morind/cityzendata.github.io/_posts/2015-03-25-recognize_activity_accelerometer.md

 ## Just few words about Einstein

 Einstein is our home-made language which allows to manipulate Geo Time Series and make statistical computations.
-It is composed of several frameworks and several thousand functions.
+It is composed of several frameworks and several hundreds functions.

 ### Bucketize framework